AusARG/hifi-assembly-workflow/workflows.md

 Direct training and help is available if you are new to HPC and/or new to NCI/Gadi.

-Basic information to get started with the NCI GADI for bioinformatics can be found at https://github.com/AusARG/ABLeS/wiki/temppage.
+- Basic information to get started with the NCI Gadi for bioinformatics can be found at https://github.com/AusARG/ABLeS/wiki/temppage.
-For NCI support, contact the NCI helpdesk directly at https://www.nci.org.au/users/nci-helpdesk Queue limits and structure explained at https://opus.nci.org.au/display/Help/4.+PBS+Jobs
+- For NCI support, contact the NCI helpdesk directly at https://www.nci.org.au/users/nci-helpdesk
+- Queue limits and structure explained at https://opus.nci.org.au/display/Help/4.+PBS+Jobs

 # 3rd party Tutorials